industrial-optimization-group/desdeo-webapi/docs/source/restful.rst

   :<json array variables: An array of arrays with variable vectors.
   :<json array objectives: An array of array with objective vectors.
   :<json boolean append: Whether to append the solution to an existing archive or
     change the content of the archive to the sent solutions.
+Defaults to true.
+  :<json string info: Info related to the solutions added.
+Optional.
+If ``append`` was true, then
+    the contents of info will be appended to the existing info, if any.
+If ``append`` was false, then the contents of info will replace the existing info in the archive.

   .. note::